 My next idea was to find a river or waterfall and capture it to create a glossy image.
 This proved difficult too, as my camera’s shutter speed was non-adjustable, so I couldn’t capture this desired image either.

-I consulted a photographer friend of mine who suggested I try to capture a light-source when their is low natural lighting.
+I consulted a photographer friend of mine who suggested I try to capture a light-source when there is low natural lighting.
 The camera would usually try to adjust it’s Aperture and Shutter Speed to compensate for this, causing the Shutter speed to slow down enough to create that blur image.
 I took his idea and capture a picture of a lit flame outside in the night.
 It did indeed capture that blur I was looking for.